harryanon/r0ak/README.md

 Usage of symbols requires an Internet connection, unless you have pre-cached them locally.
 Additionally, you should setup the `_NT_SYMBOL_PATH` variable pointing to an appropriate symbol server and cached location.

-It is assumed that an IT Expert or other troubleshooter which apparently has a need to read/write/execute kernel memory (and has knowledge of the appropriate kernel varialbes to access) is already more than intimately familiar with the above setup requirements.
+It is assumed that an IT Expert or other troubleshooter which apparently has a need to read/write/execute kernel memory (and has knowledge of the appropriate kernel variables to access) is already more than intimately familiar with the above setup requirements.
 Please do not file issues asking what the SDK is or how to set an environment variable.

 ### Use Cases